 Action 20 of the Plan Melbourne 2017-2050: 5-Year Implementation Plan requires the Victorian Planning Authority (VPA) and Department of Environment, Land, Water and Planning (DELWP) to “update the Precinct Structure Planning Guidelines to incorporate learnings from previous Precinct Structure Plans (PSPs) in growth areas, and to align with Plan Melbourne and extend their application to urban renewal areas and regional areas.
 This will include undertaking an independent assessment of the outcomes of the existing PSPs in consultation with growth area councils, communities and the development industry”.

-Other stakeholders identified to be engaged as implementation partners in the review include: the Department of Economic Development, Jobs, Transport and Resources (DEDJTR); the Department of Health and Human Services (DHHS); the Department of Education and Training (DET); and Councils.
+Other stakeholders identified to be engaged as implementation partners in the review include: the Department of Jobs, Precincts and Regions (DJPR); the Department of Transport (DoT); the Department of Health and Human Services (DHHS); the Department of Education and Training (DET); and Councils.

 Previous engagement activities